Skip to main content

 • Retains only decision-relevant intent signals

-POST /brand_agents//auction Used by the Operator to deliver a ContextRequest to a Brand Agent.
+POST /brand_agents/brand_agent_id/auction Used by the Operator to deliver a ContextRequest to a Brand Agent for auction participation.

 • Payload: ContextRequest schema